PathanAhmad/AI-Powered-Health-Diagnostic-Tool/README.md

 **Note on Running the Application**

 Due to outdated versions or other issues, the application may not run properly.
 If you wish to run it, please contact me for assistance.

+## Research Paper

+For detailed information about the disease prediction model, you can refer to the research paper available [here](https://github.com/PathanAhmad/AI-Powered-Health-Diagnostic-Tool/blob/main/DPRP.pdf).